paradisec-archive/ingestion_workflow/index.md

 * Hit record button in WaveLab.
 If it flashed red with ‘waiting’, hit again in order to record.
 Wait ~5 secs then hit ‘play’ on tape player.

 **While playing**
+Take audio notes:
-* Take audio notes (focus upon documenting state of original recording).
+* document state of original the recording
 * Whether mono or stereo
 * Which channel (left or right)
 * Any clipping in original

 **When file finished**
 * Stop tape first then stop recording ~ 5 secs after (good to leave a bit of space at start and end)